Streak-breasted Scimitar-Babbler

 When to spot

 Resident year-round.
-Most vocal during the breeding season.
-Best observed during early morning or late afternoon when actively foraging.
+Most vocal during the breeding season (spring/early summer) and active in the early morning and late afternoon.

 Where to spot